mbadolato/iTerm2-Color-Schemes/README.md

 The scheme Zenburn was inspired by the [Zenburn](http://snk.tuxfamily.org/log/zenburn-terminal-color-scheme.html) version created by Suraj N. Kurapati.

+The scheme Symfony was inspired by the color scheme used in the [documentation](http://symfony.com/doc/current/book/index.html) for the [Symfony](http://www.symfony.com) PHP Framework.

 If there are other color schemes you'd like to see included, drop me a line!

 By the way, the color schemes with the dark backgrounds (Dark Pastel, Desert, etc.) look fantastic with a little bit of transparency.
 I have my slider set to the spot just under the A and R in "Transparency" on the Preferences->Window tab.